rethinkdb/rethinkdb-rs/api/java/manipulating-tables/table_create.md

 Invoking `tableCreate` without specifying a database using [db](/api/java/db/) creates a table in the database specified in [connect](/api/java/connect/), or `test` if no database was specified.
 {% endinfobox %}

-When creating a table you can specify the following options:
+When creating a table you can specify the following options using [optArg](/api/java/optarg):

 * `primaryKey`: the name of the primary key.
 The default primary key is `id`.
 * `durability`: if set to `soft`, writes will be acknowledged by the server immediately and flushed to disk in the background.
 The default is `hard`: acknowledgment of writes happens after data has been written to disk.